 There is non visualization of the anterior cruciate ligament with mild anterior tibial translation, in keeping with chronic total tear.

-There is intrasubstance hyperintensity of the femoral fibres of posterior cruciate ligament with no obvious fibre disruption, in keeping with low grade strain.
+There is intrasubstance hyperintensity of the femoral fibers of posterior cruciate ligament with no obvious fiber disruption, in keeping with low grade strain.
 Attachments are intact.

 Small volume joint effusion seen.

 No acute bony bruise identified.